 Debby has pushed the Latinx community forward by pitching projects with a predominate latinx cast and encouraging young talent to rise up.
 She takes on mentees and encourages them to get involved and make content.
 Through her experiences in going through several programs, including NALIPs Latino Writer’s Lab, she learned the importance of having a focus.
 “When you have a focus, you can be really good at one thing, once I figured that out, [and] focused, that’s when things started happening for me.”

-Check out the Season 2 Trailer for One Day at a Time this Friday.
-Stay tuned.
+Check out the Season 2 Trailer for One Day at a Time returning this January 26th on NETFLIX.

 Click on the photos below to view each story